 To qualify for Social Security retirement benefits, you need at least 40 work credits.
 You can earn up to four credits each year based on your earnings.
-For 2017, you earn one credit for every $1,300 of earnings subject to Social Security and Medicare taxes.
+For 2019, you must earn $1,360 to get one credit, or $5,440 to get the maximum of four credits.

-In addition, your benefits are calculated based on the average of your 35 highest-earning years, adjusted for inflation.
-If you have less than 35 years of earnings, $0 will be averaged in for each year you don’t have earnings.
+In addition, your benefits are calculated based on the average of your 35 highest-earning years.
+If you have fewer than 35 years of earnings, $0 will be averaged in for each year you don’t have earnings.

 As you’re approaching retirement, check your earnings statement first to make sure you have enough credits to qualify for Social Security.
 If you don’t already have 35 years of earnings, consider whether working an additional year or two could help boost your Social Security benefits.

-For example, if you worked a first career where you weren’t covered by Social Security, an extra year or two of working could ensure you qualify for Social Security benefits or boost your monthly benefit amount.
+For example, if you worked a first career where you weren’t covered by Social Security, working for an extra year or two might ensure you qualify for Social Security benefits or boost your monthly benefit amount.

 The Mistake: Taking Social Security Too Early

 You can claim Social Security benefits as soon as you turn 62 years old.
-However, for everyone born after 1959, the maximum reduction for claiming benefits at age 62 is 30 percent.
+However, for everyone born after 1959, the reduction for claiming benefits at age 62 is 30%.
 The lower benefits are permanent: Your benefits won’t go up once you reach full retirement age.

 As much as you might like to quit your job the day you’re eligible for Social Security, that might not be the best move financially.
 If you’re in good health and expect to live a long retirement, waiting to maximize your benefits could be crucial in your later years.

-If you can wait past full retirement age, your benefits could increase by as much as 8 percent per year you wait — up to a maximum of age 70.
+If you can wait past full retirement age, your benefits could increase by as much as 8% per year you wait — up to age 70.

 But very few people are precisely average.
 If you’re in poor health, claiming early could result in more benefits over the rest of your life.
-In addition, if you have cash flow trouble, an infusion of monthly benefit checks at a younger age could help you pay off debt and ultimately save money in the long run.
+In addition, if you have cash flow trouble, an infusion of monthly benefit checks at a younger age could help you pay off debt or avoid taking on debt, which could ultimately save money in the long run.

 The Mistake: Only Considering Your Own Benefits

-For example, if you were a stay-at-home parent while your spouse worked, you might not have earned the 40 work credits, or your benefit might not be very big.
+For example, if you were a stay-at-home parent while your spouse worked, you might not have earned the minimum 40 work credits to qualify or your benefit might be small.
 However, you could still qualify for Social Security benefits under your spouse’s work record.

-What to Do: Consider Your Spouse’s Earnings Records You Could Qualify Under
+What To Do: Consider Your Spouse’s Earnings Record

 Check to see how much you would be eligible to receive under your spouse’s work record before deciding how to claim benefits.